-I went to Uruguay, South America from September 1964 to December 1966, spending the first 3 months at the Language Training Mission in Provo.
+I went to Uruguay, South America, from September 1964 to December 1966, spending the first three months at the Language Training Mission in Provo.
 I worked very hard and baptized 35 people in two years.
 Then, I returned home and continued my education at Brigham Young University.
 I was married in the Oakland temple on a semester break in January of 1969.

-Over the years, from my marriage at age 25 to my resignation at age 64, I was a Stake Missionary 3 times, a Stake Mission President, an Elders Quorum President 3 times, a High Council member for 7 years with responsibility for the Bishop’s Store House and Dry Pack Cannery in Fresno, CA, a Scout Master, a Financial Clerk, a Membership Clerk, Ward Mission Leader, and an Executive Secretary.
-With my knowledge of the “Scriptures”, I was in demand by the fulltime missionaries because I could usually persuade a prospect to accept the “validity” of the Mormon viewpoint.
+Over the years, from my marriage at age 25 to my resignation at age 64, I was a Stake Missionary three times, a Stake Mission President, an Elders Quorum President three times, a High Council member for seven years with responsibility for the Bishop’s Store House and Dry Pack Cannery in Fresno, CA, a Scout Master, a Financial Clerk, a Membership Clerk, Ward Mission Leader, and an Executive Secretary.
+With my knowledge of the “Scriptures,” I was in demand by the fulltime missionaries because I could usually persuade a prospect to accept the “validity” of the Mormon viewpoint.

 Early on, I was once the Senior Aaronic Priesthood leader, meaning that I was in charge of fellowshipping all the new converts into our Oregon ward.
 At one time there were 25 new folks, so I organized a weekly Fireside in the homes of members during which I led a discussion about various Gospel topics.
 I remember relying on the Rick’s Ready Reference as a source of answers to the many questions put to me.
 It always worked.
 I remember, for example, giving a detailed explanation about why the blacks were denied the Priesthood by quoting from Abraham.